Skip to main content

 This option scales the Reflection Mask if defined.
 If not defined, this option directly controls the strength of clearcoat reflections.

-Specular Strength
+Specular Visibility

 • Type: Float, Range: 0.0 - 1.0